West Coast Seeds

 Timing: Try to direct sow wildflower seeds during the period two weeks before, and eight weeks after, your last average frost date.
 Sowing when there is some risk of minor frost may improve germination.
 Wildflower seeds can also be sown in the autumn, but a certain percentage of seeds to may be lost to water, birds, and animals.
 To make the most of the annual species, direct sow in early spring.

-Site Selection: If there are already no plants (including weeds) growing in the planting site, there may be a problem with the soil.
+Starting: If there are already no plants (including weeds) growing in the planting site, there may be a problem with the soil.
 Possible issues may be soil fertility, lack of drainage, or the need for soil amendments to improve texture.
 In such spots (eg. beneath a cedar tree), few plants will thrive, including wildflowers.

 Site Preparation: Remove as much existing vegetation as possible through pulling or tilling under in order to minimize competition.
 Loosen the soil by scraping, raking, or tilling.
 Wildflower blends will not usually take if planted into existing lawn because the thatch prevents their contact with soil.